MP for Ossett and Denby Dale

 Assistant Whip

-Jade Botterill is a Labour (Co-op) MP for Ossett and Denby Dale, first elected on 4 July 2024.
-She currently serves as an Assistant Whip in the government and sits on the committee for the Controlled Drugs (Procedure for Specification) Bill; she has previously served on committees for the Public Office (Accountability) Bill and the Border Security, Asylum and Immigration Bill.
+Jade Botterill is a Labour (Co-op) Member of Parliament for Ossett and Denby Dale, elected in July 2024.
+She currently serves as an Assistant Whip and sits on the committee for the Controlled Drugs (Procedure for Specification) Bill.
+Her parliamentary experience includes previous committee work on the Border Security, Asylum and Immigration Bill and the Public Office (Accountability) Bill.

-Declared one entry under gifts, benefits and hospitality from UK sources.
+Has one declared financial interest: gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026